MMosley502/LEGUP/Light-up-Rules.md

 [![bklHqN.th.jpg](https://iili.io/bklHqN.th.jpg)](https://freeimage.host/i/bklHqN)

-If a tile can be either a 'empty' tile or have a Light bulb,  use this rule to create a split where each branch has a valid placement of light bulbs
+If a tile can be either an 'empty' tile or have a light bulb, use this rule to create a split where each branch has a valid placement of light bulbs

 ### Light or Empty

 [![bkctea.th.jpg](https://iili.io/bkctea.th.jpg)](https://freeimage.host/i/bkctea)

-If a numbered black square has more than 1 possible arrangement of light bulbs,  use this rule to create a split in the tree each branch has a valid combination of light bulbs.
+If a numbered black square has more than one possible arrangement of light bulbs, use this rule to create a split in the tree each branch has a valid combination of light bulbs.